Mohanbalu/FoodOrder-ChatBot/README.md

 - **Frontend**:
  - HTML for page structure.
  - CSS for styling and creating an engaging user interface.
- - JavaScript for handling interactivity and communication between the frontend and backend.
+ - JavaScript for handling interactivity and communication between the front end and backend.

 - **Backend**:
  - Python for processing user input and generating food recommendations.